Dear STEM Ambassador

 Llangynidr Primary School

-- Teacher Claire Watson is seeking an Ambassador to present workshop or talk on any STEM topic.
+Teacher Claire Watson is seeking an Ambassador to present workshop or talk on either Renewables, Biomass, Alternative energy.

 Brockweir Soapbox Derby.
-Autumn 2018 STEM Ambassador support / judges roles
+Autumn 2018 STEM Ambassador support and / or judges roles

 Community groups and pupils will be their home built racing cars in a ‘Design a Sustainable Kart’ race

 - The winning team will have to demonstrate how their Kart is eco friendly.

 - Teams will have to think through Sustainability demonstrating how the lifecycle of the Kart meets with cyclical design.

 - An award for the most Sustainable Kart will be given at the end of the race.

 - The next race date will be in the autumn of 2018